cympfh/grow.rs/README.md

 ## 🏗️ Architecture

-grow.rs is built with a clean, modular architecture:
+marvu is built with a clean, modular architecture:

 - **Axum Web Framework**: High-performance async web server
 - **File Watching**: Real-time monitoring using the `notify` crate